Search engine is loading. Please wait...

 When should I return my rental car before my flight?

-Aim to arrive at the rental return area at least 30 to 60 minutes before your scheduled departure.
-Allow extra time at busy airports or during peak holiday periods.
+Aim to arrive at the rental return area at least 30 to 60 minutes before your scheduled airport check-in time.
+Allow extra time at busy airports, during Carnival, Christmas, New Year or other peak holiday periods.

 Return to homepage